a 21-day poetry challenge

 & connect with more purpose

-at the end, you may submit up to three poems, passages or poetic fragments & receive thoughtful feedback from a guest editor experienced at reviewing work in progress.
+at the end, you may submit up to three poems, passages or poetic fragments & receive thoughtful feedback on your work in progress.

-read. feel. enjoy generating material for a new poem, passage or poetic fragment each day. train your body and mind to make poetry a true practice.
+read. explore. enjoy generating material for a new poem, passage or poetic fragment each day for three weeks. train your body and mind to make poetry a true practice. join me and other committed poets in live webinars, where we will write and learn together in real time.

 “This class was a leap outside my comfort zone, but I loved every minute of it—the daily prompt format was awesome and I was moved by the poems you selected as examples.
-The line from the class that is going on my inspiration wall is A poem is a place to say things we might not otherwise say out loud.”
-Kelli Fitzpatrick
+The line from the class that is going on my inspiration wall is A poem is a place to say things we might not otherwise say out loud.” —Kelli Fitzpatrick, 2017

 we’ll raise your poetry EQ…